 I'm Dave Mitchell, a stock photographer based in the Brooks area of Alberta, Canada.
-Please bear with me for two minutes as I hopefully inspire you with my photographic journey.

 My journey in photography started with admiring it.
 I was intrigued by great photographs from a young age.
 They invited me to imagine and dream as they took me away to fascinating places.